Lizzie Bell's Story...

 Social Media Feeds

-Lizzie’s Loot preserves the comfort of medically fragile kids at Diamond Children's, University of Arizona Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
+Lizzie’s Loot preserves the comfort of medically fragile kids at Banner Children's- Diamond Children's Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
 To a child coping with a chronic, life threatening medical condition, the hospital becomes a second home with frequent visits required for treatment.
 Through Lizzie’s Loot children who must regularly cope with uncomfortable procedures have something to look forward to.

-Lizzie's Loot has a toy bank within the UAMC Specialty Clinic area.
-The partnership with the Toy Store provides continuous items for all the children served throughout this hospital setting.
+Our partnership with the hospital Toy Store provides continuous items for all the children served throughout Banner- University Medical Center.

-Proceeds from the sale of Lizzie Loot cookies ensure the kids get toys!
+Proceeds from the sale of Lizzie's Loot cookies ensure the kids get toys!

 History of the Toy Box: